Help Paying for Senior Home Care

 Utah – Division of Aging & Adult Services

-Vermont Department of Disabilities, Aging and Independent Living
+Vermont Department of Disabilities, Aging, and Independent Living

-Virginia – Department for the Aging
+Virginia – The Division for Aging Services

-Washington – Aging and Disability Services
+Washington – Aging and Long-Term Support Administration

 West Virginia – Bureau of Senior Services